2016–17 Nashville Predators season: Western Conference Final: Anaheim

-In Game 1, the Predators and the Anaheim Ducks matched each other goal for goal in regulation, with Forsberg and Watson scoring for the Predators, and Hampus Lindholm and Jakob Silfverberg scoring for the Ducks.
+In game one, the Predators and the Anaheim Ducks matched each other goal for goal in regulation, with Forsberg and Watson scoring for the Predators, and Hampus Lindholm and Jakob Silfverberg scoring for the Ducks.
 During overtime, Neal made a shot that bounced off the right shoulder of Ducks forward Corey Perry and went over Ducks goalie John Gibson to give the Predators a 3–2 victory.
-Rinne, who entered with the best goals against average of goalies in the 2017 playoffs, allowed a playoff–high four goals in a 5–3 loss to the Ducks in Game 2 on May 14.
-In Nashville for Game 3 on May 16, Rinne blocked 19 of 20 shots, and Forsberg and Josi scored, keeping the perfect postseason home record of the Predators intact with a 2–1 victory.
-The Predators found themselves in a two–goal hole with under seven minutes remaining in regulation in Game 4 on May 18, but Subban's shot with six minutes and 27 seconds to go and Forsberg's goal with 34 seconds left sent the game into overtime.
+Rinne, who entered with the best goals against average of goalies in the 2017 playoffs, allowed a playoff–high four goals in a 5–3 loss to the Ducks in game two on May 14.
+In Nashville for game three on May 16, Rinne blocked 19 of 20 shots, and Forsberg and Josi scored, keeping the perfect postseason home record of the Predators intact with a 2–1 victory.
+The Predators found themselves in a two–goal hole with under seven minutes remaining in regulation in game four on May 18, but Subban's shot with six minutes and 27 seconds to go and Forsberg's goal with 34 seconds left sent the game into overtime.
 During overtime, Ducks forward Perry shot the puck at the front of the net, which bounced off Subban's stick past Rinne for the winning goal in a 3–2 victory over the Predators.
-Despite losing their first home playoff game in over a year, the Predators moved to one win away from their first Stanley Cup Finals appearance with a 3–1 victory over the Ducks in Game 5 on May 20.
-Sissons recorded a hat-trick, the second playoff hat-trick in Predators history, sending the Predators to their first Stanley Cup Finals with a 6–3 victory in Game 6 over the Ducks on May 22.
+Despite losing their first home playoff game in over a year, the Predators moved to one win away from their first Stanley Cup Final appearance with a 3–1 victory over the Ducks in game five on May 20.
+Sissons recorded a hat-trick, the second playoff hat-trick in Predators history, sending the Predators to their first Stanley Cup Final with a 6–3 victory in game six over the Ducks on May 22.